NguHE/NguHE/README.md

 ### ✨ Something About Me in 30 seconds ✨

 Hi there!
 I'm Hui En.
-I transition from a background in the sciences to the dynamic realm of Data Science in 2023.
+In 2023, I transitioned from a background in the sciences to the dynamic realm of Data Science.

 🏫 Currently a master student (Data Science and Business Analytics major in Data Engineering) in Asia Pacific University (APU), Malaysia